boazmichaely/kyverno-default-sa-policy/README.md

 ## Policy Overview

-The policy `require-explicit-service-account` prevents workloads from using the default service account by:
+The policy `require-explicit-service-account` catches workloads that use the default service account by:

-1. **Admission Control**: Blocks creation/update of controllers (Deployment, DaemonSet, StatefulSet, Job) that don't explicitly specify a `serviceAccountName` or set it to "default"
+1. **Admission Control**: Audits the creation/update of controllers (Deployment, DaemonSet, StatefulSet, Job) that don't explicitly specify a `serviceAccountName` or set it to "default"
 2. **Background Scanning**: Identifies existing pods using the default service account

 ### Policy Rules